 Along the way, Stavans introduces readers to some of the remarkable members of his family-his brother, a musical wunderkind; his father, a Mexican soap opera star; his grandmother, who arrived in Mexico from Eastern Europe in 1929 and wrote her own autobiography.
 Masterfully weaving personal reminiscences with a provocative investigation into language acquisition and cultural code switching, On Borrowed Words is a compelling exploration of Stavans’s search for his place in the world.

-Ilan Stavans is the author of two collections of short stories and fifteen works of nonfiction, including On Borrowed Words and Dictionary Days.
-His many awards and honors include an Emmy nomination, a Guggenheim Fellowship, the Pablo Neruda Medal, and… More about Ilan Stavans
+Ilan Stavans is the author of numerous short stories and more than 15 works of nonfiction, including Quixote: The Novel and the World and Resurrecting Hebrew.
+His many awards and honors include an Emmy nomination, a Guggenheim Fellowship, the Pablo Neruda Medal,… More about Ilan Stavans

 Paperback | $17.00